The significance of the former Methodist Chapel

 The former chapel is listed as Grade II* by Historic England.

-Prior to the chapel’s construction in 1818 there was a growing interest in non-conformist belief which resulted in 1810 with a licence being granted for Methodist worship in the home of George Loveless, a Tolpuddle agricultural worker.
+Prior to the chapel’s construction in 1818 there was a growing interest in non-conformist belief which resulted in 1810 with a licence being granted for Methodist worship in the home of Thomas Loveless, a Tolpuddle agricultural worker.

-George became involved in the growing local Methodist circuit as a lay-preacher.
+Thomas’s son George became involved in the growing local Methodist circuit as a lay-preacher.
 The increasing number of worshipers created the need to build a purpose built chapel.
 It was built on land next to Thomas Standfield’s cottage and was officially opened on 13th October 1818.

 To find out more about the riot on that opening day watch the film below